When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Conclusion

 \section{Conclusion}

 This work presents a systematic analysis of widely used methods that include monolingual data in MMT, specifically BT, and two DAE objectives.
-We point out several blind spots in prior works, and by using controlled experiments and a comprehensive evaluation, we offer explanations for contradictory results in the literature.
-The main takeaway is that, yes, monolingual data can be helpful, however, one should be careful when designing a system and not expect universal improvements in all settings.
+It does not negate findings from prior works but rather highlights confounding factors that explain the mixed results found in the literature.
+These factors range from the characteristics of the experimental setup, like the data mixture, to the effective model capacity.
+The main takeaway is that one should not expect gains from DAE or BT in all settings but carefully consider all aspects of the system to reach optimal performance.

-By comparing models across different data conditions with many combinations of monolingual and test data, we discover that all methods are very sensitive to domain mismatches.
+We compare models across different data conditions and combinations of monolingual and test data, and discover that all methods are very sensitive to domain mismatches.
 BT overall yields the most gains, but it can fail in out-of-domain and low-resource settings.
 As for DAE, we conclude that it can be helpful, particularly in low-resource and xx$\rightarrow$en, but the universal gains reported from early works can only be achieved in ideal conditions, where the parallel, monolingual, and test data are from the same domain.
 Another key finding is that model capacity can make or break a method.
 Larger models are better able to use monolingual data, with gains from both BT and DAE increasing as the model scale grows.
 We also discover a novel connection between domain robustness and model size.
 Scale is more important in out-of-domain settings, as all methods yield limited to no gains at small scales.
-In particular, MASS is harmful to MMT with the 90M models, but when using 1.6B models, it becomes competitive with BT.
-This paper provides insights into the potential benefits and limitations of methods that use monolingual data in MMT and we hope it will serve as a guideline for researchers and practitioners in future work.
+In particular, MASS is harmful to MMT with the 90M models, but when using 1.6B models, it becomes comparable or even better to BT.